450/speedrun.com/README.md

 <![endif]-->
 ```

+*Note: The HTML5Shiv repository states to use `lt IE 9` to target versions less than IE9, but IE9 does not support the `<main>` element which we're using.
+If you don't want to target IE9 with this, simply change the above snippet to `lt IE 9` and manually add in support for the `<main>` element using `document.createElement('main')`.
+Further styling changes may be required with this approach as well.*

 #### No More Inline Styling

 Inline styling is bad, very bad!
 Inline styling makes the entire website very hard to maintain as it means you have to edit multiple pages rather than just the one CSS file.
 With that said, moving inline styling into a CSS file is definitely the way forward.